The Christmas Candle (novel)

-The Christmas Candle is a Christmas novel written by Max Lucado about a couple who own a candle shop, and every generation they are visited by an angel who, by touching a candle, can give miracles to whoever they give it to.
+The Christmas Candle is a Christmas novel written by Max Lucado, published in 2006.
+It is about a couple who own a candle shop, and every generation they are visited by an angel who, by touching a candle, can give miracles to whoever they give it to.

-It was adapted into a film made by Pinewood and Koch Media released in 2013.
+In 2013, it was adapted by John Stephenson into a film of the same name, starring Hans Matheson and Samantha Barks.